Infineon/retarget-io/README.md

 ### Enabling Conversion of '\\n' into "\r\n"
 If you want to use only '\\n' instead of "\r\n" for printing a new line using printf(), define the macro `CY_RETARGET_IO_CONVERT_LF_TO_CRLF` using the *DEFINES* variable in the application Makefile.
 The library will then append '\\r' before '\\n' character on the output direction (STDOUT).
 No conversion occurs if "\r\n" is already present.

+### Floating Point Support
+By default, floating point support is enabled in printf.
+If floating point values will not be used in printed strings, this functionality can be disabled to reduece flash consumption.
+To disable floating support, add the following to the application makefile: `DEFINES += CY_RETARGET_IO_NO_FLOAT`.

 ### More information

 * [API Reference Guide](https://infineon.github.io/retarget-io/html/index.html)